EzeSandes/SQL-practice/README.md

 # SQL Practice

-SQL exercises to practice done in MySQL.
+SQL exercises to practice.
 All exercise instructions are in Spanish.

+Until Exercise-4, all exercises are done in MySQL.
+Then the next exercises in SQL Server.